 Marketing yourself isn’t just a useful skill to have if you want to see any kind of success as a freelance writer – it’s become an absolute necessity.
-Below are ten tips on marketing yourself as a freelance writer online (without the need to sign up for a marketing degree down at the local university).
+Below are ten tips on marketing yourself as a freelance writer online (without the need to sign up for a marketing degree).

 Yes it’s hard work, but marketing yourself via a well-written, resourceful and consistent blog can do wonders for drawing in leads.